rafaelhrtd/trussproblems/README.md

 - A Gauss-Jacobi solver is used to solve equations.
 - Unstable and overdetermined frames are identified, and information is communicated to the user.
 - Recharts is used to present data.
+- Matrix builders are included in a helper file for the Solver component.